aspnetcore-routing-convencional

 Advanced Routing

-Of course, just like with attribute routing, it is possible to create more advanced routing systems if needed for our project.
+Of course, just like with attribute routing, it is possible to implement more advanced routing systems if our project requires it.

 Let’s look at some of them.